mattattui/site-builder/README.md

 1. [Download](https://github.com/inanimatt/site-builder/zipball/master) or clone this repository.
 2. From the command-line, run `curl http://getcomposer.org/installer | php` and follow the on-screen instructions to install Composer.
 3. Run `php composer.phar install` to install all the required libraries into the `vendor` folder.
-4. Test the installation by running `php rebuild.php` and checking for files in the `output` folder.
+4. Test the installation by running `php sitebuilder.php rebuild`.
+Check for files in the `output` folder.

 Usage